nwchemgit/nwchem-wiki/ONIOM.md

 often nominally lower in energy than some of the ligand orbitals.
-The most effective mechanism is to converge the isolated Fe(III) and then to use the [fragment guess](Hartree-Fock-Theory-for-Molecules#vectors-fragment-superposition-of-fragment-molecular-orbitals) as a starting guess for the real system.
+The most effective mechanism is to converge the isolated Fe(III) and then to use the [fragment guess](Hartree-Fock-Theory-for-Molecules.md#vectors-fragment-superposition-of-fragment-molecular-orbitals) as a starting guess for the real system.
 The resulting converged molecular orbitals can be saved either with the default name (as described above in this section), in which case no additional input is necessary.
-If an alternative name is desired, then the VECTORS directive may be used as follows
+If an alternative name is desired, then the `VECTORS` directive may be used as follows
 ```
    vectors low-real /u/rjh/jobs/fe_ether_water.mos